catherineisonline/travel-with-catherine/README.md

 The reCAPTCHA widget will show a warning message to claim that it's only for testing purposes.
 Please do not use these keys for your production traffic.
 You can read more about it [here](https://developers.google.com/recaptcha/docs/faq#id-like-to-run-automated-tests-with-recaptcha.-what-should-i-do).

 ## License  <a id="license"></a>

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/catherineisonline/travel-with-catherine/blob/main/LICENSE) file for details.
-You are free to use this project in your portfolio.
+This project is released under the MIT [LICENSE](https://github.com/catherineisonline/travel-with-catherine/blob/main/LICENSE).
+You can find the specific terms and conditions outlined in the LICENSE file.
+This means you're free to utilize, modify, and distribute the project according to the terms of the MIT License.

-Please do not use my images as your own or use them outside this project.
-You are free to use them as long as it doesn't say they belong to you and you captured the places you have not even seen.
-Thank you
+#### Build Your Portfolio:
+Feel free to incorporate this project into your personal portfolio!
+Showcase your skills and creativity by featuring your adaptations or implementations of this project.
+Just make sure to follow the guidelines of the MIT License while doing so.

+Happy coding!